Faeshal/Faeshal.github.io/source/_posts/JWT-with-RSA-Key-Pair.md

 ## Way to generate token 🔑

-Basically there is 2 way to generate & verify the token, we can using :
+Basically there is 2 way to generate & verify the token, we can use :

 ### 1. Symmetric Algorithm